floraison/flor/doc/patterns__control_flow.md

 This is a self-evaluation.
 For an authoritative source, see the [workflow patterns website](http://www.workflowpatterns.com/) and its [mailing list](http://groups.google.com/group/workflow-patterns).

+If you disagree with a solution proposed here, you are much welcome to [raise an issue](https://github.com/floraison/flor/issues) pointing at why the solution doesn't match and potentially include a better solution.

 ## index

 ### Basic Control Flow Patterns